KonstantinosF/Upsampling-LC-Maps-Using-Machine-Learning/README.md

 ## Bibliography

 ## Credits
-Credits to <a href="https://www.linkedin.com/in/spatialthoughts/"> Ujaval Gandhi and SpatialThought <a href="https://spatialthoughts.com/"> team for their excellent tutorials which I used through out this project.
+Credits to <a href="https://www.linkedin.com/in/spatialthoughts/"> Ujaval Gandhi</a> and <a href="https://spatialthoughts.com/">SpatialThought</a> team for their excellent tutorials which I used through out this project.